Reading Schools case study (Silver): Braes High School

 Never taking the easy route, Braes embraced every endeavor with optimism, presenting learners with challenging texts while providing opportunities to respond to their reading, participate in awards and meet likeminded peers in themed book clubs.

-Of great importance was the enthusiasm of learners and staff, not to mention a passionate and dedicated schools librarian, whose combined efforts have resulted in a plethora of successes.
+Of great importance was the enthusiasm of learners and staff, not to mention a passionate and dedicated school librarian, whose combined efforts have resulted in a plethora of successes.

 Having secured their Silver accreditation in December 2020, Braes high school refuses to slow down.
 They have drawn much from their Reading Schools experience and have their eyes firmly fixed on the next level!